|

 Editing can be a lot of things.
 It can include adjusting contrast, brightening, popping the colors, adjusting the white balance, blemish removal, lightening eye bags, erasing debris or objects in the background, adjusting group shots by swapping eyes on the one person who blinked, adding special effects like x-processing, toned black & whites, vignettes or textures, etc. There are all sorts of artistic possibilities and every image requires something different.
 I make all of the edits as I see fit, before you even see the proofs, and then can make minor adjustments based on your input.
 It might help to show some examples.

-and the bottom has a soft black & white effect applied
+The top image is unedited, the middle is edited and the bottom has a soft black & white effect applied

 The image on the left is unedited, the image on the right is edited

 These are some examples of a few of the editing styles I use most often.
 There are many other options available.
-Some images look better with certain styles than others, it really just depends on the image.